braze-inc/braze-docs/_docs/_help/help_articles/segments/segmentation_logic_with_and_or.md

 # Segmentation logic

-The `AND` and `OR` operators enable powerful filtering when creating a [segment]({{site.baseurl}}/user_guide/engagement_tools/segments/creating_a_segment/).
+The `AND` and `OR` operators enable powerful filtering when [creating a segment]({{site.baseurl}}/user_guide/engagement_tools/segments/creating_a_segment/).
+With these operators, you can target your users based on their actions or behaviors in the **Target Audience** step of building your campaigns or Canvases.

 ## Using the AND operator

 Use `AND` if you are interested in the intersection of two groups.
 This is what is similar between the two groups.
 If you'd like to include users with two or more values for a particular attribute, you should use the `AND` operator.

-Let's consider the example use case for targeting your users from every country except for Canada and the United States.
+Let's consider an example for targeting your users from every country except for Canada and the United States.
 The statement `Country is not United States AND Country is not Canada` will only include users who are not from the United States and who are not from Canada.
 Therefore, both users in Canada and the United States will be excluded.

 ## Using the OR operator